Representation of non-semibounded quadratic forms and orthogonal additivity: Examples and applications

-it follows that $q_k$ is bounded so \ref{H3} follows.
-Finally, since any $\Phi\in\D$ is piecewise continuous and has compact support it is bounded and there exist a finite $\Delta\subset\Z$ and a compact interval $\sigma\subset\R$ such that $P_\Delta R_\sigma \Phi=\Phi$, hence $\D\subset\Df$.
-The statement on the strong representability $Q$ follows from the Theorem~\ref{thm:mainthm1}.
+it follows that $q_k$ is bounded so by Corollary~\ref{cor:Katorepisstrongrep} condition \ref{H3} follows.
+Finally, since any $\Phi\in\D$ is piecewise continuous and has compact support it is bounded and there exist a finite $\Delta\subset\Z$ and a compact interval $\sigma\subset\R$ such that $P_\Delta E(\sigma) \Phi=\Phi$, hence $\D\subset\Df$ (cf.\ Definition~\ref{def:dfin}) and therefore, by Theorem~\ref{thm:mainthm2}, $\D\subset\D(|T|^{1/2})$.
+The statement on the strong representability of $Q$ follows from the Theorem~\ref{thm:mainthm1}.

 It remains to show that the representing operator coincides with the multiplication operator $T$.
-The representing operator of the extension $\overline{Q}$ on $\overline{\D}$ is the unique self-adjoint operator associated with the resolution of the identity $E$ constructed in Proposition~\ref{pro:integrateE}.
-In our example, for any $k\in\Z$ the bounded quadratic forms $q_k$ are represented by the multiplication operator by $x$ on the interval $I_k$, hence the associated resolution of the identity is given by multiplication with the characteristic function relative to the interval $I_k$, i.e., $E^k(\sigma)\Phi^k=\chi_{\sigma\cap I_k}\Phi^k(x)$, $\sigma\subset\R$.
+The representing operator of the extension $\bQ$ on $\bD$ is the unique self-adjoint operator associated with the resolution of the identity $E$ constructed in Proposition~\ref{pro:integrateE}.
+In our example, for any $k\in\Z$ the bounded quadratic forms $q_k$ are represented by the multiplication operator by $x$ on the interval $I_k$, hence the associated resolution of the identity is given by multiplication with the characteristic function relative to the interval $I_k$, i.e., $E^k(\sigma)\Phi^k=\mathbf{1}_{\sigma\cap I_k}\Phi^k(x)$, $\sigma\subset\R$.
 By Proposition~\ref{pro:integrateE} we have

 which is the resolution of the identity of $T$. \end{proof}